Understanding the time factors for Israel's exodus from Egypt is a critical point for establishing a correct chronology for the nation.

 actually came from God.
 Concerning Israel's Old Testament Covenant there are three distinct periods of time that God does not count in His calendar of redemption.
 1) God does not count the initial year of Israel's Exodus from Egypt in 1559 BC.
 The reason being is that the atonement money was not collected from the Israelites males over twenty years of age until the second month of the second year.
 Also, that entire first year was a unique year spent in preparing all the sacred articles and Levitical services related to the 'Law of Moses'.
 2) God does not count the six judgment periods against Israel during the time of the Judges when Israel did evil in the eyes of the LORD

 .
 Those six periods total 111 uncounted years in Israel's history.
 3) God does not count the 217 consecutive years from 732 BC when Tiglath Pileser III invaded northern Israel and took three of the northern tribes captive.
 From 732 BC until the New Jerusalem Temple was completed in 516/515 BC either Israel and or Judah was in captivity to enemy nations and God does not count those years in His calendar of redemption.
-The second Jerusalem temple represented the New Covenant initially spoken about by Jeremiah in chapter 31.
+The second Jerusalem temple represented the New Covenant initially spoken about by Jeremiah in chapter 31 of his book.

 Upon close examination of the time factors during the ten plagues against Egypt there was a passage of about 23 days from the day Moses first confronted Pharaoh until the tenth and final plague.
 The seventh plague of hail happened about a week before the tenth and final plague.
 During the seventh plague the flax and barley were struck, for the barley was in the head and the flax was in bud.
 But the wheat and the spelt were not struck for they are late crops.
-After reading the scholars commentaries about the timing of this seventh plague at Biblehub.com, almost all agreed the month of February is the month described when the condition of those crops in southern Israel match the Biblical description .
+After reading the scholars commentaries about the timing of this seventh plague at Biblehub.com, almost all agreed the month of February is the month described when the condition of those crops in northern Egypt or southern Israel match the Biblical description .
 It must be remembered that the growing conditions in northern Egypt and Israel are similar and these conditions should not be compared to the growing of flax and barley elsewhere on the planet.

 The total years of Atonement/Redemption in my chronology add up to 1260 years.
 According to Revelation chapter twelve the man/child in this chapter was caught up to God and his throne then the woman fled into the wilderness where she was fed for 1260 days.
 This was not the ascension of Jesus but rather the exact length of Jesus ministry while in constant communion on earth with father God in heaven.
 There is not a shred of doubt in my mind that this was the exact number of days in Jesus ministry from the day of his baptism by John in the Jordan River until his resurrection on Feb.
 23, Sunday, Nisan 16, in 31 AD (Feast of First-fruits).
-The gospel of John bears witness to this by showing a four day period between Chist baptism in the Jordan until his appearance at the wedding in Cana.
+The gospel of John bears witness to this by showing a three Jewish calendar day period between Chist baptism in the Jordan until his appearance at the wedding in Cana in Galilee.
 The other three gospels show Jesus going out into the wilderness for forty days immediately after His baptism (selah).
-Between the two measures of time mentioned in this chapter, first the 1260 days and then the 1278 days (a time, times, and half a time) John heard a loud voice in heaven say "Now salvation, and strength, and the kingdom of our God, and the power of His Christ have come".
+Between the two measures of time mentioned in Revelation chapter 12, first the 1260 days and then the 1278 days (a time, times, and half a time) John heard a loud voice in heaven say "Now salvation, and strength, and the kingdom of our God, and the power of His Christ have come".
 Those two measures of time comprise the seventieth and final week of Daniel's 490 year prophecy.
 The latter half of the seventieth week being fulfilled by the Holy Spirit (the Prince who is to come).
 Strongs concordance tells us this word 'prince' is to be used for honorable themes only.
 I find it amazing that most Christians teachers erroneously interpret this word Prince to be a future 'anti-Christ'.